AndersonFrossard/karoua_youtube_download_gui/readme.md

 ## Standalone executable for Windows:
 Perhaps you do not have python installed or you cant install python in your machine and just want a fast way to get things running.
-The standalone executable is perfect choice.
+The standalone executable will suit you well.
 <ul>
 	<li>Download the zip file, unzip it into a new folder</li>
-	<li>Download CRC checksum file</li>
+	<li>Check  integrity of zip file's content (optional)</li>
-	<li>Download my PGP public key</li>
+	<li>Double click on youtube_download.exe </li>
 </ul>

 ### How to check the zipfile has not been tampered with:

-#### First, you need to check if my public key has not been hacked or tampered with.
-In order to do that, you should download my public pgp key at least in two different sourcers and check if they are the same.
+#### First, you need to download my pgp public key and  check if my public key has not been hacked or tampered with.
+In order to do that, you should download my public pgp key from two different sources.
+They must be the same.
 If they are the same and have not been revoked, good, the key is valid and secure for use.

 #### Visit the following address:

 <a href = "http://keyserver2.pgp.com"> PGP Global Directory</a>

-Search for my pgp fingerprint:
+Search for my Public Key pgp fingerprint:

 	46C1 8DF7